crvidya/nodeclipse-1/org.nodeclipse.help/contents/nodejs.md

 ### Node.js modules

 Node.js modules (in `node_modules`) usually have `README.md` file.
-To see `README.md` as it look like on GitHub, right-click it and select `Show in GFM view`.
+To see `README.md` as it looks like on GitHub, right-click it and select `Show in GFM view`.
 Check also "Markdown" and "Github Flavored Markdown (GFM)" help pages.